What Is Black Cardamom Pods : Uses, Benefits and Substitutes

 - White Cardamom

 White Cardamom is the bleached variety of green cardamom and used less often in dishes.
 It is a cheaper version of green cardamom as it has a milder flavour profile compared to the other cardamoms.

-The small pods of Black cardamom is a warming aromatic spice mostly used to cook savory dishes.
+The small seeds inside a Black cardamom pod is a warming aromatic spice mostly used to cook savoury dishes.